-Most of our clients – children and young adults with special needs – tend to have sedentary lifestyles.
+There is something we have been noticing here at Special Strong.
+This is that most of our clients both children and adults tend to lead sedentary lifestyles.
 This can have profound effects on the client’s life, such as an increased risk for obesity, heart disease, and stroke.
 Here’s how to protect your child from having a stroke:

 The content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.